John Flood, Professor of Law & Sociology. Skip To Content

 My research agenda has now taken on the regulation of lawyers under the Legal Services Act 2007 and the global impact of the legislative changes.

 Current research projects include, among others: Barristers' clerks; globalization, law and lawyers; the implications of Clementi on the legal services market and legal education.

 The In Progress page features my latest papers that are awaiting publication.
 They indicate what I am involved with currently.

-John Flood teaches on the masters' courses in the law school being responsible for teaching research methods and introductory approaches to globalization and law, as well as supervising a number of PhD students.
-I also teach on the undergraduate skills course which introduces students to the modern legal profession and its markets and I also teach torts.
-For the University of Miami I teach a new course "Global Legal Entrepreneurship".
+John Flood teaches on the new masters' course in the law school, MSc in International Law and Business, being responsible for teaching Corporate Networks and Transactions, as well as supervising a number of PhD students.
+I also teach on the undergraduate skills course which introduces students to the modern legal profession and its markets.
+For the University of Miami I have taught a course on "Global Legal Entrepreneurship".
 In addition I am involved in the Law Without Walls program coordinated by the University of Miami School of Law.
 I also teach a course on new legal services in connection with ReInvent Law based at Michigan State College of Law and the University of Westminster.